Here you will find answers to frequently asked questions regarding the Massachusetts Department of Revenue's (DOR) Collections process.

 A tax lien is a legal claim by a government organization against an individual or business which owes taxes.

 - Protects the Commonwealth’s interests

-- Attaches to all of your real and personal property
+- Attaches to all your real and personal property

 - May prevent the sale or transfer of the property attached

-Because the notice is a public record, it could negatively affect the taxpayer’s credit, making it difficult to obtain credit.
+Because the notice is a public record, it could negatively affect your credit.

 How is a lien released?

-A taxpayer that wants to obtain a release of a lien must pay the amount shown on the lien plus any additional interest and penalties which gained to the date of payment.
+If you want to obtain a release of a lien, you must pay the amount shown on the lien plus any additional interest and penalties which gained to the date of payment.